Veza = ‘Connection’ in Croatian

 (pronounced like the first half of mezzanine—that in-between floor that connects your today and your tomorrow).

-Veza Global has over 15 years of EDI leadership experience and came together through our passion for creating opportunities for people with diverse backgrounds to impact their organizations.
-Our CEO Manpreet Dhillon, ranked #15 globally on the 2020 EmPower Ethnic Minority Future Leaders list, started Veza to create authentic, human-centered consulting services and leadership coaching programs through a lens of equity for race, culture, gender, and diverse abilities.
-Veza’s culturally diverse team reflects our mission to help our clients build their own inclusive cultures and strengthen their diversity of thought.
+Veza Global has over 15 years of international EDI leadership experience and came together through our passion for creating equitable opportunities for people with diverse backgrounds to impact their organizations.
+Our CEO Manpreet Dhillon, ranked #15 globally on the 2020 EmPower Ethnic Minority Future Leaders list, started Veza Global to create authentic, human-centered consulting services and leadership training through a lens of equity for race, culture, gender, and diverse abilities.

 A select few of our past clients include the HR Tech Group, Immigrant Employer’s Council of BC (IEC-BC), UN Women, the Organisation for the Prohibition of Chemical Weapons (OPCW) and Terramera.
 We have recently launched the HR Tech Group Diversity and Inclusion Hub that can be found here.

 Integrity | Connection | Acceptance + Inclusion | Growth Orientated | Understand the Value of Reputation

 Ranked #15 globally on the 2020 EmPower Ethnic Minority Future Leaders list, Manpreet Dhillon is an equity, diversity, and inclusion specialist with a unique lens as a leadership coach for people of culture empowering them for equality of pay and representation.
 She focuses on creating systemic change to address institutionalized inequalities through representation from the communities being served.